coullessi/PowerShell/README.md

-# PowerShell Repository for Microsoft Defender XDR and SIEM
+# PowerShell Repository for Microsoft Defender

 Welcome to the PowerShell repository dedicated to Microsoft Defender XDR (Extended Detection and Response) and SIEM (Security Information and Event Management) automation.
 This repository contains a collection of PowerShell scripts and modules designed to enhance security operations, automate threat hunting, and streamline incident response workflows.